lpsinger/userguide/capabilities.rst

 The quoted confidence interval represents the uncertainty from the Monte Carlo simulation.

-**Annual number of detections** is the number of detections in one calendar year of observation.
+**Annual number of public alerts** is the number of alerts in one calendar year of observation.
 The quoted confidence interval incorporates both the log-normal distribution of the merger rate *and* Poisson counting statistics, but does not include the Monte Carlo error (which is negligible compared to the